• Share this on:

 Step 3: Calculating your factory cost per minute

 Now that you have determined your yearly factory costs, the factory cost per minute can be calculated.
-The working minute costs = (direct labour costs + indirect labour costs + overhead costs) / total production time per year.
-The working minute costs is the value for 1 minute of labour that a factory needs to receive to be able to break even (no loss and no profit).
+The working minute cost = (direct labour costs + indirect labour costs + overhead costs) / total production time per year.
+The working minute cost is the value for one minute of labour that a factory needs to break even (no loss and no profit).

-Now that our company BAM has calculated how much it costs to run its factory for one minute, it is time to measure how long it takes one employee on average to produce a particular piece of apparel, in this case a shirt.
+Now that we have calculated how much it costs to run the factory of our company BAM for one minute, it is time to measure how long it takes one employee to produce a particular piece of apparel on average; a shirt in this case.
 The operation cycle is broken down into operation elements and observed time is captured per element.
-This exercise can simply be done by one employee with a stopwatch and a clipboard.
-In the case of CM, include the following elements in your time measurement:
+This exercise can be done by just one employee with a stopwatch and a clipboard.
+In the case of CM, include the following elements in your time measurement.

 1. Inspection of fabrics